Mpowa-IO/Documents/Whitepaper.md

 For a statistical product, the general definition of quality is operationalized by specifying a set of factors or dimensions that characterize it: relevance; accuracy and reliability; timeliness and punctuality; accessibility and clarity; and coherence and comparability.
 The dimensions of quality are interrelated, and there are trade-offs between some.

+Co-operation with:

+- European Statistics Code of Practice,
+- the International Monetary Fund (IMF) Data Quality Assessment Framework,
+- the Recommendation of the Organization for Economic Cooperation and Development (OECD)
+- Council on Good Statistical Practice
+- UN-NQAF

+NQAF for official statistics are as follows:
+- It provides a generic model for the members of the NSS to adopt, develop or revisit their own quality assurance framework;
+- It offers a mechanism for the systematic monitoring and ongoing identification of risks and quality issues across the NSS to develop timely corrective measures.
+It therefore supports quality improvements and their maintenance over time;
+- It supports NSS coordination by providing common guidance on quality assurance and reference materials for training;
+- It gives greater transparency to the processes by which quality is assured and reinforces the credibility of statistics producers and the coordinating agency (typically the NSO) within the NSS;
+- It serves as a common ground to promote dialogue on quality challenges and opportunities at the national, regional and international levels;

 ### Transparency